-After starting the car, leave it in park, get out, and walk around the car and listen for any odd noises.
-Open the hood, and again listen for any strange noises, and ask questions of the dealer or the car owner.
+After starting the car, leave it in park, get out, walk around the car and listen for any odd noises.
+Open the hood, again listen for any strange noises, and ask questions of the dealer or the car owner.

 If parts were recently replaced or repaired, ask for them to be pointed out.
 If something is making a noise, ask about it now and note it so that you can look it up or ask your mechanic about it later.

 Inside the car, test all of the electrical systems such as power windows, door locks, power seats, sunroofs, etc. In older cars, it is not uncommon for the sunroof to stop working or for the drivers’ window switch to stop working.
 Heated seats can also burn out from excessive use.

 These are issues that you want to identify now before you have purchased the car!

 Also, check for warning lights on the dashboard.
 The three critical lights to look for are:

 - SRS (Supplemental restraint system, or airbags, and